Who I Am:

 Amongst other stuff, I love the following in no specific order - science, computer games, Doctor Who, mythology, cataloguing music, Carl Sagan, evolution, technology, dragons, Wong Kar-Wai, football, and Douglas Adams.

 As an ICTD/HCI researcher, my research - both qualitative and quantitative - primarily focuses on technology appropriation in the Global South.
+My work is at the intersection of HCI, institutional analysis, and development studies.

 I look at the role of informality in the adoption, consumption, and reproduction of technology.
 To this end, a major strand of my research explores the informal technology markets that dot urban landscapes across the world.
 Through ethnographic observations and interviews, I investigate how such informal market infrastructures play an important role in allowing low and middle income communities access to technology goods and services.